Not Discerning the Lord's Body

-"Just as many were astonished over Youso much was the disfigurement from man, his appearance and his form from sons of mankind" (Isa.52:14 Para.).
+"Just as many were astonished at you, So his appearance was marred more than any man And his form more than the sons of men" (Isa.52:14 NASU Para.).

 The beating that Jesus suffered at the hands of the Roman soldier was undeserved, because he had committed no crime worthy of such punishment.

 It is through the sacrifice of Jesus Christ, the torturous beating he suffered, and the pouring out of his life's blood to death that one can be spiritually healed and have the peace of mind which comes as a result of knowing that one's sins are forgiven.
 See Jn.14:27; Rom.8:6; Phil.4:7.